 The bale ramp - which can be adjusted without using any tools - gives the bale the desired momentum, and prevents a collision between the tail gate and the bale ramp.

-Quick bale ejection, very short idle times: Net ties, the straightforward bale ejector control, and the continuously variable Vario gearbox on the Fendt tractors, will all take your operations to the next level.
+Quick bale ejection, very short idle times: Net ties, the straightforward bale ejector control, and the continuously-variable Vario gearbox on the Fendt tractors, will all take your operation to the next level.